franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 ### Personal Token

 The `personal-token` key is needed if you use CopyCat to copy across directories.
 To set one up, visit the [Personal Access Tokens section](https://github.com/settings/tokens) of your Developer Settings page on GitHub.com and select **Generate New Token**.
 Select the `workflow` permission for this token (or more if you're doing fancier stuff), either naming it something like "Portfolio Actions" or a speciic name for each side project.
-This is a good solution if you're concerned about the security of these actions.
+This is a good solution if you're concerned about the security of these Actions.

 Copy the generated token into your side project's **Secrets** section under the **Settings** tab and name it something appropriate like "PORTFOLIO_SECRET".
 This variable is now available to GitHub, including in your Workflow setup (defined above).